Do Something extRAordinary!

 RA Seminar will be held from 1-5pm.
 Further details will be sent closer to the date.

 Think you have what it takes?
 Are you ready to unleash the superhero in you?
 Then apply today to become an RA at UVa-Wise!

 EXPECTATIONS, RESPONSIBILITIES & BENEFITS

-Resident Advisors (RAs) are student employees reporting directly to the respective Community Coordinator for the residential community to which they are assigned.
+Resident Assistants (RAs) are student employees reporting directly to the supervisor for the residential community to which they are assigned.
 The RA’s primary responsibility is to assist residential students in realizing opportunities for self-development through group living in the residence halls at The University of Virginia’s College at Wise.
 Fundamental to the position is the concept that role model staff members are the closest and most vital link with residents.
 The RA is assigned responsibilities that encompass both student personnel services and general administrative functions.

 Expectations & Responsibilities

 Academics—Possess a 2.5 cumulative GPA when hired, and maintain a 2.5 GPA per semester.
 Should the semester GPA fall below a 2.5, the RA has the next semester (probationary) to raise the GPA to a 2.5.
 Should the GPA remain below 2.5 after the probationary semester, the RA’s contract may be terminated.

 Administrative Tasks—Maintain records concerning room and key inventory and damages for student rooms.
 Assist in student room check in and check out procedures.
 Submit communication reports regarding incidents and policy violations and submit work orders on a daily basis for needs that your residents may have.